whippo/Oceanus_2019/README.md

 _______________________________________

 Description of methods used for collection/generation of data:
+Organisms were collected via Agassiz trawl aboard the RV Oceanus off the coast of Oregon.
+Most trawls were 15 mins in duration.
+All sites and depths can be found in associated data.
+Samples were sorted and distributed amongst stations for preservation or sampling.
+This dataset is only for samples taken for fatty acid analysis.
+Samples were taken by Ross Whippo and Julie Schram.
+The remainder of sampling was done by the Craig Young lab lead by Lauren Rice.

 Methods for processing the data:	METHODS
 <describe how  the submitted data were generated from raw or collected data>